Valproic acid Side Effects

 For Healthcare Professionals

-Applies to valproic acid: injectable solution, oral capsule, oral delayed release capsule, oral syrup
+Applies to valproic acid: injectable solution, intravenous solution, oral capsule, oral delayed release capsule, oral syrup

 Gastrointestinal side effects have been reported frequently and include nausea, vomiting, and indigestion (in up to 16% of patients), especially with initiation of therapy and rapid increases in dose.
 Life threatening pancreatitis has been reported to occur anywhere from shortly after initial use to after several years of use.
 Some of the cases have been described as hemorrhagic with a rapid progression from initial symptoms to death.
 Hyperamylasemia has occurred in up to 20% of patients and has rarely presented as clinical pancreatitis (usually one to six months after initiation of therapy).